Choosing the right preschool for your child can be an onerous task, especially since academic vs. play-based preschools

 What are your thoughts when it comes to academic vs. play based preschool programs?

-Due to reader requests, I have developed a preschool curriculum for parents and teachers who want a balanced approach to learning.
+Due to reader requests, I have developed a preschool curriculum for parents and teachers who want a balance between academic and play.
 In this curriculum, you get the brass tacks of all the academics to prepare your child for kindergarten so you can focus on all the play to help your preschooler grow socially and emotionally.

 Science in Support of Play: The Case for Play-Based Preschool Programs by The Center for Early Childhood Education